 A whiskey smash is a little like a julep, though you might have some different flavors going on.
 This version gets a flavor kick with a hint of punchy ginger which pairs perfectly with the fresh mint.
 It's smooth, with a wonderful sweet-sour balance you'll instantly love.

 This post may contain affiliate links, where we earn from qualifying purchases.
 See more details in the policy page.

 I'm a bit fussy when it comes to cocktails.
 I do like some simple classics like gin and tonics, a Pimm's cup or mojito.
 I tend to avoid overly sweet drinks, though do like ones with plenty fruit flavor (hello mango margarita).
 But ones that are purely spirits are also a bit too much for me.

-Something with citrus is a pretty safe bet for me, and so when I discovered sours, I knew I'd found a favorite.
+Something with citrus is a pretty safe bet for me, and so when I discovered sours and smashes, I knew I'd found a favorite.
 Whether it's the more classic whiskey, or twists like my hibiscus mezcal sour, I find the simple, tart mix so appealing.